 Misdiagnosis and missed diagnosis sound like the same thing.
 The two do share some key similarities.
 Both can lead to the needless pain and suffering of a patient.
 Also, both can lay the foundation for a medical malpractice lawsuit.
 When there is a missed diagnosis, the doctor gives the patient a clean bill of health when, in actuality, the patient is suffering from a disease or other medical condition.
-With a misdiagnosis situation, the doctor does
+With a misdiagnosis situation, the doctor does in fact provide the patient with a diagnosis, but it is the wrong diagnosis.
+If a patient suffered as a direct result of a missed diagnosis or a misdiagnosis, they may have grounds for a medical malpractice case.
+Bringing a medical malpractice lawsuit can often feel like an uphill struggle.
+It is a complicated area of law and one rife with potential pitfalls.
+An attorney looking to take on a medical malpractice case must be fully aware of the difficulties that lie ahead and the amount of resources it may take to be successful.

 The Difficulties in Proving Your Medical Malpractice Case